benjisidi/haven/adventure-3-whispers-in-haven.md

 Zesstra and Kored have stolen a boat and hidden it in a cave.
 There’s a basilisk guarding a box containing a large selection of documents, blueprints, manifests, book pages, etc. It also contains 300 gold

-Kored is wearing Mariner’s Splint Armour and a Dark Shard Amulet.
+Kored is wearing **Mariner’s Splint Armour** and a **Dark Shard Amulet**.
 He carries **Flux**, a +1 longsword that, when it scores a critical hit against an enemy, forces them to pass a dc 8 + att mod strength saving throw or be knocked prone.

-Zesstra is carrying a shortbow of warning and wearing boots of false tracks
+Zesstra is carrying a **shortbow of warning** and wearing **boots of false tracks**

 There are two DC 14 (19) portable dart traps set up - dc 13 dex save, 2d6 damage

 Siren

+## Complications

+The players have entered the cave, and found Zesstra.
+She will try her best to escape, and will fight otherwise.
+When she gets low on health, she'll pull a necklace from her neck with a small round ruby in it.
+It will send a pulse through the air back towards Haven, notifying Kored of her fate.
+She then puts it in her mouth and it explodes, killing her.

+Kored